TherMaTh/hello-world/README.md

 Hi Humans!

 Hubot here, I like Node.js and Coffeescript (that't what I'm made of!).
-I've had tacos on the moon and find them far superiour to Eart tacos.
+I've had tacos on the moon and find them far superiour to Earth tacos.

+The atomic structure of the moon tacos is great!!